listenToRipley/ReactNative/Notes/Styling.md

 Box shadow does not exist in Native.

+## Images

+Images will have a special styling option called `imageStyle`, which has a higher precedence than other styles provided.
+You will still created the CSS within styles, and best practice dictates this should be placed at the bottom of the CSS content.

+### Background Images

+You can include a background image on your app as well by using the `ImageBackground` element provided by Native.
+Make sure it is the parent of the element you want to see the image on.

 ## Gradients

 Expo itself provide an extra component to provide `LinearGradient`, via the `expo install expo-linear-gradient`.